indiana-university/rivet-icons/MIGRATION.md

 # Migration (v2 to v3)

 Rivet Icons v2 provided many integration options, but this flexibility also meant it was complicated and confusing to get started.
-Rivet Icons v3 provides a better developer experiencing by enhancing the `<rvt-icon>` custom element and removing redundant integration options.
+Rivet Icons v3 provides a better developer experience by enhancing the `<rvt-icon>` custom element and removing redundant integration options.

 ## Repurposed: `rivet-icons.js`